xperimental/goecho/README.md

 - `/version` – Version information
 - `/*` – Echo handler (will echo information about the request back)

+The echo handler understands one query parameter: "env".
+When set to any non-zero-length value the response will also contain the environment variables set for the server.

 ## Installation

 For our purposes we typically use the Docker image, which can be found [on Docker Hub](https://hub.docker.com/r/xperimental/goecho/):